John McCain 2000 presidential campaign: On to Super Tuesday

 McCain's campaign never completely recovered from his defeat in South Carolina.
 He did rebound partially by winning in Arizona and Michigan on February 22, mocking Governor Hull's opposition in the former.
 In Michigan, which he won 50 percent to 43 percent in an upset, he captured many Democratic and independent votes, who combined made up over half of the primary electorate.

 Still reeling from his South Carolina experience, McCain made a February 28 speech in Virginia Beach that criticized Christian leaders, including Pat Robertson and Jerry Falwell, as divisive; McCain declared, "... we embrace the fine members of the religious conservative community.
 But that does not mean that we will pander to their self-appointed leaders."
 He also made an off-the-cuff, unserious remark on the Straight Talk Express that referred to Robertson and Falwell as "forces of evil", that came across as angry hostility to many Christian conservatives.
 McCain lost the Virginia primary on February 29, as well as one in Washington.
+His attack on Robertson and Falwell, combined with the fallout from South Carolina, deepened the sense among many social conservatives that McCain was openly hostile to the religious right, a perception that further undercut him in several Southern and border-state contests.

 McCain had stated in mid-February that "I hate the gooks", referring to his captors during the Vietnam War.
 This use gained some media attention in California, which had a large Asian American population.
 After criticism from some in that community, McCain vowed to no longer use the term, saying, "I will continue to condemn those who unfairly mistreated us.
 But out of respect to a great number of people for whom I hold in very high regard, I will no longer use the term that has caused such discomfort."
 Reaction among Vietnamese Americans to McCain's use of this term was mixed although supportive of McCain himself, and exit polls in the primary in California showed that they strongly supported him.
 This was not the first or the last example of controversial remarks by McCain.

 A week later on March 7, 2000, he lost nine of the thirteen primaries on Super Tuesday to Bush, including large states such as California, New York, Ohio, and Georgia; McCain's wins were confined to the New England states of Massachusetts, Rhode Island, Connecticut and Vermont.
 His overall loss on that day has been attributed to his going "off message", ineffectively accusing Bush of being anti-Catholic due to having visited Bob Jones University and getting into a verbal battle with leaders of the Religious Right.